MaoKo/FGFX/README.md

 ### TODO ###
     .
 More accurate handle of error in FGFX (FGFP (95%), FGFL(80%)) .
 Optimizing FOLLOW set
     .
-Add the algorithm for optimize DFA (group)
-    .
 Handle if file already exist
     .
 Improve the algorithm for constructing the LALR parsing table